Matti Vuorre

 Academic research is a service conducted in the public interest without biases or hidden agendas.
 I aim to do so and conduct my work in accordance with The European Code of Conduct for Research Integrity and its four main principles: Reliability, Honesty, Respect, and Accountability.

 I list all the sources of my research funding in my CV, and all my current external positions on my employer’s website.
-My work is or has been funded by Tilburg University, the Huo Family Foundation, the Economic and Social Research Council, and the University of Oxford’s John Fell Fund.
+My work is or has been funded by the European Research Council, the Economic and Social Research Council, the Huo Family Foundation, Tilburg University, and the University of Oxford’s John Fell Fund.
 I have received honoraria (or similar) for services relating to research and education from the European Commission, University of Zürich, University of Aberdeen, and the University of Basel.
 I have provided in-kind consultations and served as a non-paid panel member for Meta and K-Games.

 About me